maryzhao0111/255_project/_posts/2023-05-24-c-international.md

 Just remember, while these tools are helpful, they should only be used as **assistants**. *Don’t use AI (like ChatGPT) to generate ideas for you.* It’s cheating and **plagiarism**, and it’s harmful to your own growth!

 **Talking to your professors** is always a great solution.
 Share your challenges and seek their advice.
 Besides, colleges and universities usually have **writing centers** and **international student centers**, which provide various types of help.
-Don’t hesitate to make an appointment with a **writing tuto**!
+Don’t hesitate to make an appointment with a **writing tutor**!

 ## Visa & Green Card